 The app has a robocall blacklist and can automatically block the call coming from those numbers.

 |RoboKiller is an Android and iOS app that automatically blocks over 1.1 million telemarketers and robocalls, even if they are spoofing their numbers.

 |The Call Control–Call Blocker is an app that automatically blocks spam calls and allows for specific area code blocking.

 The app is available for both Apple and Android devices and is completely free.

 Get Revenge on Robocalls With Do Not Pay

 - You receive a robocall, and the bot is demanding payment

-- Open DoNotPay through the web browser or access the iOS app
+- Open DoNotPay through the web browser

 - Once in the app, locate the Robo Revenge feature and use it to create a free virtual credit card